Samsung/CredSweeper/docs/howto/how-to-contribute.md

 **Step 1:** You can skip this step for small changes such as typo corrections.
 Open an [new issue](https://github.com/Samsung/CredSweeper/issues/new) describing what you want to do, such as change an existing code, functionality or create a new one.

-You can also look at our [open issues](https://github.com/Samsung/CredSweeper/issues) list and volunteer to work on the ones you're interested in.
+You can also look at our [credsweeper issues](https://github.com/Samsung/CredSweeper/issues) list and volunteer to work on the ones you're interested in.

 **Step 2:** Fork the `/Samsung/CredSweeper` repo and create a branch for your changes.